markdunning/summer-school2016/README.md

 - Calling Structural Variants
 - Interpreting and visualising SV calls
+- WORKSHOP DINNER

 ## Day Five (1/2 day) 09:30 - 12:30

 -  Dealing with large collections of Genomes
 -  Obtaining TCGA (/ICGC?) data
 -  Mutational signatures

+# Social Events

+The workshop dinner will be held in Christ's College on Day Four; dress code is smart casual.
+The dinner is free.
+Please inform us of any dietary requirements when you register.